-While I sit in my room sipping my daily dose of caffeine ( my eternal Nescafe Coffee) ,watching snowfall in my backyard and editing these pictures from Maui , I realize that I am still not over my vacation .
+While I sit in my room sipping my daily dose of caffeine ( my eternal Nescafe Coffee) ,watching snowfall in my backyard and reading on https://blog.jettly.com/, I realize that I am still not over my vacation .
 It has been a month since I have been back to the mainland but memories are afresh as yesterday.
 I hope I gave you all plenty of reasons for planning your next trip to Maui in my previous blog post .
 I thought of taking it a step further and actually giving you all that you would need beyond a mere reason to enjoy Maui.
 So shall we start.

 How To Reach Maui :